jonathanroehm/pico-8-onslaught-td/docs/01_concept.md

 --

 Level Progression:
-6 levels
+5 levels
-levels 1-3 are defending our kingdom levels 4-6 are attacking The Corruptor
+levels 1-2 are defending our kingdom levels 3-4 are attacking The Corruptor
+Level 5 - final corruptor castle

 ---

 Mobs:
 * Zombie: Zombie is a raised dead zombie by the curropter. the curropter is raising the dead because they're easy to horde and send towards the kingdom -- weak but effective.
+* Ghost - a failed summoning at a zombie, resulted in the curropter creating ghosts.
+He was happy with it and kept it.
+* Dark Knight - Re-aniamted suit of armor of the soldiers he's destroyed in the past.
+No spirit / monster inside the armor, it's just magically animated.
+* Fire Demon - Strongly dislike the king and queen for attempting to destroy their dimension multiple times.
+So they are allies of the corruptor.
+* Slime - loyal to the corruptor because he is one of them (but the player doesn't know this yet)

+---